Please note that Tapas no longer supports Internet Explorer.

 It was a battle for survival.

-Even in that entirely different reality where he lived, studied, and experience a scene unlike any other, certain habits never fell away.
-The modern world, however, was a peaceful solace to the sinner whose mind had worn away over years.
+Even in that entirely different reality where he lived, studied, and experienced a scene unlike any other, certain habits never fell away.
+The modern world, however, was a peaceful solace to the sinner whose mind had worn away over the years.

 With intelligent humans that possessed knowledge beyond what a hungry child from the slums could ever.
 It was trickery and deceit, more vicious than he'd ever witnessed.